 FIRST IMPRESSIONS OF HIGHLAND APARTMENTS

 Firstly, the apartment was very spacious.
 Mansley has done an excellent job of ensuring that the apartments have everything you need for your stay while keeping a clutter-free space.
-With multiple seating spaces inside the apartment, (reading chairs, two comfy sofas, and a dining table/chairs, and a private balcony with outdoor seating to enjoy the view), you are spoilt for choice for relaxing spaces.
+With multiple seating spaces inside the apartment, (reading chairs, two comfy sofas, a dining table/chairs, and a private balcony with outdoor seating to enjoy the view), you are spoilt for choice for relaxing spaces.

-The floor to ceiling views are seriously impressive and give an amazing panoramic view of the west side of Inverness and the Great Glen leading down to Drumnadrochit.
+The floor-to-ceiling views are seriously impressive and give an amazing panoramic view of the west side of Inverness and the Great Glen leading down to Drumnadrochit.
 However, if you want privacy then all the windows in the living space have mechanical roller blinds which are operated by remote control.

 As the riverside apartments face west, on a sunny day you’ll be treated to some stunning evening sunsets.
-During my stay in the winter the city is beautifully illuminated with pretty Christmas lights along the Ness riverside.
+During my stay in the winter, the city is beautifully illuminated with pretty Christmas lights along the Ness riverside.

 As the apartments are in the centre of Inverness, I did notice some traffic noise in the early evening but nothing that kept me awake at night.

-- Bathroom: A small but perfectly formed ensuite with over bath rainforest shower, and with complementary Bee-Kind Gilchrist & Soames toiletries.
+- Bathroom: A small but perfectly formed ensuite with over bath rainforest shower, and complementary Bee-Kind Gilchrist & Soames toiletries.

 - Kitchen: This was well-equipped with pans, oven dishes and utensils, and plenty of glasses, cutlery and crockery, as well as plenty of cupboard and fridge/freezer space to store your own food and drink supplies.
 A welcome basket with cereals, milk, juice and fruit is also provided.

-- A second bathroom with toilet and sink: I didn’t expect there to be a second toilet in a one bedroom apartment, but this would be so handy if your partner was taking a long bath!
+- A second bathroom with toilet and sink: I didn’t expect there to be a second toilet in a one-bedroom apartment, but this would be so handy if your partner was taking a long bath!